We bring you the journey of Ahsan Khan from Hyderabad, India.

 MY CPA JOURNEY:

-I was able to complete all 4 parts of CPA exams in just 10 months with my hard work and dedication.
+I was able to complete all four parts of CPA exams in just ten months with my hard work and dedication.

 For my CPA Coaching, I chose Simandhar Education.

-Being partnered with Beckers CPA Review, they have well structured/organised product coupled with live classes which helped me to clear all 4 modules of CPA exam in one go.
+Being partnered with Beckers CPA Review, they have well structured/organized products coupled with live classes, which helped me clear all four modules of the CPA exam in one go.

 SCOPE OF CPA (USA) IN INDIA